| This is the 317th story of Our Life Logs |

 He asked me to sit down, which I did, and he then sat very close to me.
 I could smell booze on his breath.
 I felt uncomfortable and stood up saying that I should probably be getting home.
 I knew that his dad was an alcoholic and was in and out of his life.
 He had admitted stealing alcohol from his dad before and had also been bunking off school a lot recently.
 I knew there were things that he wasn’t telling me.

 As I stood up to leave, he grabbed me by the arm, jerking me towards him.
 I tried to pull away, but he was stronger than me.
 Next thing I knew he had me up against the wall.
 I could feel my heart beating fast, and told him to let me go.
 Everything happened so quickly, but at the same time, it felt like time stood still.
-Everything happened in slow motion.
 He put his hand inside my pants and started fingering me.
 He was trying to pull my jeans down.
 I felt scared and confused.
 With all the strength I had, I pushed and kicked him, finally making my escape.
 I ran across the park as fast as I could.
 Only pausing to stop and look behind me when I reached the main road.
 He hadn’t followed me.

 We didn’t see each other much after that.
 If I saw him at school or in the street, I would walk away or cross the road to avoid him.

 As a result of being abused, I suffered from anxiety and depression.
 I felt very alone during this time and was confused and embarrassed about what had happened.
-I didn’t feel able to tell anyone until I was 20 years old then I started counseling to restore my self-esteem.
+I didn’t feel able to tell anyone until I was 20 years old when I started counseling to restore my self-esteem.
 Around this time, I also became interested in personal development and read lots of books on the subject.
 One of my favorites is You Can Heal Your Life by Louise Hay.

 I slowly started to accept what had happened.
 Consciously, I made an effort to change how I felt around men and began to surrender my uneasiness.